Timeline of Today's Major Currencies. Even Bitcoin.

 In 1754 Austria issued the Gulden that was worth half a Conventionsthaler, a silver coin of 11.695 grams, called a Forint in Hungary and again similar to the Dutch Guilder and English Florin.
 In 1857 it was reduced to 11.111 grams in preparation for a closer union with Germany, at exactly two-thirds of their "three shilling" Vereinsthaler ("Union Thaler").

-Next in 1892 the Gulden was replaced with the Krone ("Crown") at a ratio of 2 Kronen per Gulden, but devalued to 85% of the German Mark, 75% of the Scandinavian Krone that had been recently introduced in Denmark Norway and Sweden, and 10 English pennies.
+Next in 1892 the Gulden was replaced with the Krone ("Crown") at a ratio of 2 Kronen per Gulden, but devalued to 85% of the German Mark, and 75% of the Scandinavian Krone that had been recently introduced in Denmark Norway and Sweden.

 Following the hyperinflation of WW1 and the breakup of the Empire, the Kingdom of Hungary was created in 1920.